 Jesus said to his disciples, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it.”
 Matthew 16:25

-Being like Jesus – Be a Peacemaker and Pray, Pray, Pray
+Being like Jesus – Be a Peacemaker, Pray and Be Ready to Sacrifice!

-What distinguishes Jesus the most to me was His willingness to give all to create peace between God and mankind.
+What distinguishes Jesus the most to me was His willingness to sacrifice all to create peace between God and mankind.

 Jesus is “The Christ” which means “The Anointed” or “The Chosen One”.
 God chose to save mankind through the “Anointed One” – Jesus Christ.